-- 1220 Using the glacial geomorphological map of Dulfer et al. (2023) we apply the established practice of flowset mapping and the glacial inversion method to reconstruct the ice flow evolution of the northwestern Laurentide Ice SheetLIS and ice margin retreat processes and patterns at 500-year intervals.
-We categorise over 300 flowsets based on lineation morphology, orientation, patterns of overprinting and their relationship with other landforms. - The ice margin retreat of the northwestern LIS was dominated by pulsed recession of the margin, with stagnation restricted to localised areas as buried ice melts out from controlled moraine deposits and on-isolated uplands.
+Using the glacial geomorphological map of Dulfer et al. (2023) we apply the established practice of flowset mapping and the glacial inversion method to reconstruct the ice flow evolution of the northwestern LIS at 500-year intervals.
+We categorise over 300 flowsets based on lineation morphology, orientation, patterns of overprinting and their relationship with other landforms.

+The ice margin retreat of the northwestern LIS was dominated by pulsed recession of the margin, with stagnation restricted to controlled moraine deposits and isolated uplands.
 In the early stages of deglaciation of the Northern Interior Plains, widespread controlled moraines record the pulsed recession of a polythermal margin, with sharp ridges and push moraines marking the extent of readvances of this margin.
-To the south of ~66°N, widely spaced, sharp-crested push moraines record the rapid retreat of athere is a transition to a polythermal marginal regime and rapid retreat, with some evidence of active, warm-based retreat.-A localised patch of recessional moraines around the Norman - 230 Range records the active retreat of a warm based portion of the margin.
-Stagnation is limited to the upland inter-ice stream areas, which became disconnected from the dynamic ice at lower elevations.
-AlthoughEven though, regional stagnation has previously been suggested (Sharpe et al., 2021) for the deglaciation of the LIS margin across western Keewatin, we do not observe any indicators of widespread stagnation across the Canadian Shield (Sharpe et al., 2021).
-If widespread stagnation of the margin occurred, we suggest that it must have occurred after the LIS retreated to the east of 110°W. - We identify rapid changes in the ice drainage geometry and network, whereby predominantly northerly local LGM ice flow from the Cordilleran-Laurentide ice saddle transitioned to a westwards ice flow from the Keewatin Ice Dome over a period of just 2000 years.
+To the south of ~66°N, there is a transition to a polythermal marginal regime and rapid retreat, with some evidence of active, warm-based retreat around the Norman Range.
+Stagnation is limited to the upland interice stream areas, which became disconnected from the dynamic ice at lower elevations.
+Even though regional stagnation has previously been suggested for the deglaciation of the LIS margin across western Keewatin, we do not observe any indicators of widespread stagnation across the Canadian Shield (Sharpe et al., 2021).

+We identify rapid changes in the ice drainage geometry and network, whereby predominantly northerly local LGM ice flow from the Cordilleran-Laurentide ice saddle transitioned to a westwards ice flow from the Keewatin Ice Dome over a period of 2000 years.
 The reorganisation of the ice drainage network is consistent with rapid thinning in the ice saddle region, driven by surface mass balance feedbacks, compared to a slower deglaciation of the Keewatin Ice Dome.
-The increased driving stresses due to the oversteepening of the ice sheet surface profile during the rapid thinning of the ice saddle provides a - 1240 mechanism to understand the peak in ice stream activity during the Bølling-Allerød interval.
+The increased driving stresses due to the oversteepening of the ice sheet surface profile during the rapid thinning of the ice saddle provides a mechanism to understand the peak in ice stream activity during the Bølling-Allerød interval.
 The ice draw-down from the Keewatin Ice Dome following this peak in ice stream activity may have lowered the ice sheet surface profile and led to a reduction of ice stream activity towards the end of the Bølling-Allerød interval.
 During deglaciation, the presence of lacustrine calving margins and soft-bedded subglacial conditions appear to play a modulating role on ice stream activity.
-As the ice sheet retreated on to the Canadian Shield, the relative absence of a calving margin and hard-bedded conditions likely combined with climatically-driven changes in the ice sheet surface profile to cause the complete cessation of ice stream activity in our study region.
-Numerical ice sheet modelling studies have not yet fully captured the role of ice streaming processes when simulating the collapse of the Cordilleran-Laurentide ice saddle.
+As the ice sheet retreated on to the Canadian Shield, the relative absence of a calving margin and hard-bedded conditions likely combined with climatically-driven changes in the ice sheet surface profile to cause the complete cessation of ice stream activity.
+Numerical ice sheet modelling studies have not yet fully captured the role of ice streaming processes when simulating the collapse of the

+1125 Cordilleran-Laurentide ice saddle.
 Our mapping results and reconstruction might provide a useful template for guiding and testing modelling experiments and we suggest future studies could aim to better represent ice streaming processes to investigate the drivers of rapid ice sheet retreat in the region.

-1250 Data availability
+Data availability

 The data referred to in this paper have all been provided within the tables and figures in the main text and in the Supplement.

 The supplementary materials related to this article are available in the Supplement and at https://doi.org/10.6084/m9.figshare.25003559.v1.